MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!IMPORTANT]
 > - This policy setting only applies if you are installing or updating to the following versions of Microsoft 365 Apps:
->    - Version 1906 or later of Monthly Channel
+>    - Version 1906 or later of Current Channel
->    - Version 1902 (Build 11328.20368) or later of Semi-Annual Channel or Semi-Annual Channel (Targeted)
+>    - Version 1902 (Build 11328.20368) or later of Semi-Annual Enterprise Channel or Semi-Annual Enterprise Channel (Preview)
+>    - Version 2003 or later of Monthly Enterprise Channel
 > - To use this policy setting, download at least version 4882.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on July 9, 2019.

 If you have Microsoft 365 Apps for business or can't use Group Policy for some other reason, you can add the PreventFirstLaunchAfterInstall value to the HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0\Teams key in the registry.
 The type for PreventFirstLaunchAfterInstall is REG_DWORD and the value should be set to 1 if you don't want Teams to automatically start after installation.